 The undefeated Petes held all the cards entering the tournament’s final round-robin game against the Royals.
 What resulted is a point of contention for players, coaches and fans on all sides — and led to an explosive scene on the ice and in the stands.
 Pats goaltender Bart Hunter refers to the game as “an embarrassment for hockey.”

-With the Mastercard Memorial Cup making a return this year to the site of one of its most bizarre and acrimonious chapters, we talked to some of the key actors involved to find the real story behind those infamous few days.
+We talked to some of the key actors involved to find the real story behind those infamous few days.

 The 1980 Memorial Cup tournament was co-hosted by Brandon, Man., and Regina, Sask.
 The teams faced each other once in Manitoba before moving west.
 Although the event didn’t feature a host team, the Pats earned the WHL berth by winning the league championship over the Victoria Cougars.